Atticus29/dataJitsu/specs.md

 - [x] Fix test for clicking pause

 # Specs
+- [ ] An annotation is not made if a similar enough one has already been made by someone else
 - [ ] Admin status is tracked and admin can remove matches
 - [ ] User can filter annotations by ones that scored points
 - [ ] There's a way for a user to undo the most recent annotation they made?